 Here’s an insight from Malcolm who is an experienced Mortgage Advisor in Hull and the actual “moneyman” himself:

-Regular armed forces personnel can benefit from a multi-million scheme to help them get on the property ladder.
-The Forces Help to Buy scheme enables servicemen and servicewomen to borrow up to a percentage of their salary, interest-free, to buy their first home or move to another property on assignment or as their families needs change.
-The scheme aims to address the low rate of home ownership in the armed forces.
-However, this isn’t about forcing people out of service accommodation.
-That option will still be there for armed forces personnel who want to continue to use it.
+The Forces Help to Buy scheme enables servicemen and servicewomen to borrow up to 50% percentage of their salary, interest-free, to buy their first home or move to another property on assignment or as their families need change.
+The scheme aims to address the low rate of homeownership in the armed forces.